mushroomhostage/AtmosphericHeights/README.md

 **verbose** (true): Log debugging information.

+*Per-world configuration options*: change 'world' to your world name, copying the section as needed for multiple worlds.
+If a world is omitted, the defaults will be used for each configuration option.

 **tropopause** (128): Above this elevation, hunger will be affected.
 (Disclaimer: the terminology used in this plugin is not scientifically accurate.
 FYI.)